Quebec City is one of the oldest cities in Canada, and is well worth a visit!

 The aim of the centre today is to educate people about the history and culture of English speakers in the city.

-This is one of the best spots to visit in Quebec City, as it’s a national historic site!
+This is one of the best places to visit in Quebec City, as it’s a national historic site!

 Taking the ferry over to Lévis is one of the top things to do in Quebec City.

-There are plenty of things to do here like crossing the Quebec Bridge, exploring the forts, and visiting Chantier maritime A.C.
+There are plenty of things to do in Levis like crossing the Quebec Bridge, exploring the forts, and visiting Chantier maritime A.C.
 Davie which is a historic shipyard.

 However, the most popular thing to do is simply marvel at the awesome views across the river of Quebec City.